13 challenger brand examples from small businesses

 What is a challenger brand?

 Challenger brands have one goal in mind: to bring change to their industry.
-Sure, they might be punching above their weight - but their drive can take them from new kid on the block to category leader. 📈
+Sure, they might be punching above their weight - but their drive can take them from new kid on the block to category leader (whilst ruffling a few feathers along the way). 📈

 Think of the challenger brand as a plucky young upstart.
-They’re not (yet) a market leader in their industry.
-Instead, they offer an alternative way of thinking, challenge the status quo and use innovative business models that disrupt established markets.
+They're not (yet) a market leader in their industry.
+Instead, they offer an alternative way of thinking, challenge the status quo and use innovative business models that disrupt established markets and larger competitors.

 It might feel all too easy to copy what the big brands are doing in your industry.
 After all, they’re a popular choice amongst consumers and something has clearly worked for them, right?